 With COVID-19, this migration appears to have intensified.
 As many companies change the way they do business to people to work from home, employers are realizing the benefits.

 In turn, employees no longer need to live as close to work as they once did.
-They are choosing to live in communities further from the GTA, including Guelph.
+They are choosing to live in communities further from area code 437, including Guelph.

 On top of that, there are potentially many people living the high-rise life in GTA condo towers.
 They have just experienced a significant time of isolation.
-They could sell their condo for the same price they can purchase a detached house in Guelph.
+They could sell their condo for the same price they can purchase a detached house or may of the townhouses for sale in Guelph.

 “We’re fielding calls from GTA real estate buyers daily right now,” says Ryan Waller.
 “Many of them are coming from Brampton, Mississauga and the City of Toronto: they hear great things about Guelph”.

 Unfortunately for those buying in Guelph right now, it’s back to a situation where demand is outpacing supply.
-This inevitably leads to multiple offers.
+This inevitably leads to sellers holding offers and inevitably multiple offers.
 In fact, over the past month, over 40% of homes listed in Guelph have sold over the original asking price.
 If you live in Guelph and are considering selling, now may be the right time.
 There is a lack of inventory particularly if you live in a “commuter-friendly” area of east or south Guelph.